grisaitis/grisait.is-copy/_posts/2019-01-19-Got-my-custom-domain-working!.md

 ---
 layout: post
-title: Custom domain now working with GitHub pages!
+title: My custom domain is now working with GitHub pages!

 ---
 My custom domain is finally pointing to this site!